Last updated: August 2025

-Amsterdam tourist tax, also known as city tax or “toeristenbelasting” in Dutch, is a municipal levy that visitors pay when staying overnight in the city.
+Amsterdam tourist tax, also known as city tax or “toeristenbelasting” in Dutch, is a municipal levy that visitors ought to pay when they are staying overnight in the city.
 The Amsterdam City Council implements this tax to manage tourism’s impact on local infrastructure and services while generating revenue for city maintenance and improvements.

 The tax applies to all overnight accommodations within Amsterdam’s municipal boundaries, making it an essential consideration for anyone planning to visit the Dutch capital.